Medical Administrative Assistant

 3

-Students will learn how to navigate through and learn about: 1.
+Upon successful completion of this course, students will be able to: 1.
 Explain the process of managing the revenue cycle.
 2. Organize electronic patient care documents.
 3. Utilize reimbursement in the medical office.
 4. Evaluate Electronic Health Records.
 5. Explain the privacy and security of health records.
 6. Summarize patient encounters and check-in procedures.
 7. Analyze progress notes and electronic orders.

 MAA 204 : Medical Insurance Forms Preparation